 Focus on the big picture and people’s emotional needs.

 Short term thinking by definition can only lead to incremental change; vanilla solutions that fail to differentiate one experience from another.

 You shouldn’t look for the quick fix, the paths of least resistance that ultimately only end up improving the small things, whilst ignoring the bigger picture.
-A guiding vision is critical to knowing exactly where, to focus finite resources for maximum impact.
-Specifically your visions purpose is to create a coherent customer experience that adds up to more than just the sum of its parts.
+A guiding vision is critical to know exactly where to focus finite resources for maximum impact.
+Specifically, your vision's purpose is to create a coherent customer experience that adds up to more than just the sum of its parts.